m3047/rkvdns/Examples.md

 as needed.
 In particular, look `pydoc3 agent`.
 (NOTE: you will need to `cd python` first) `pydoc3 rkvdns.io` has some discussion of DNS optimization.

+TIP: You can enable and run `tests/end_to_end.py` and examine the DNS traffic with wireshark for a low level look at what's going on.

 Here is more complete `dig` output. `dig` is a command line tool which ships with _BIND_ from ISC.
 It has many options and is intended as a tool for locally debugging DNS issues.